MLOps-essi-upc/taed2-Food_Classification/dataset_card.md

 |                         | Train split | Test split |
 |-------------------------|------------:|------------|
 | Number of examples      |   22,500    |   7,500    |

+### Considerations for Using the Data

+#### Social Impact of Dataset
+The implications of this project are far-reaching, such as knowing meaningful information about dishes or aiding in dietary assessment.

+#### Discussion of Biases
+The dataset must contain a similar number of samples for each category of food image in order to handle the bias.
+In this case, the balance is achieved.

+#### Other Known Limitations
+Some limitations that this dataset has are the following:

+- Images may contain distracting background elements or objects that are not relevant to the food item, which can make classification more challenging.

+- Food portion sizes can vary significantly, and the dataset may not capture this variability well.
+For example, if the model has been trained with images of "cakes", it maight struggle to identify a cake when the input image is a pice of it.

+- The appearance of a dish can vary based on how it's plated and presented.

 ### Addtional Information